Carlo-F/CS50W/README.md

 ## Project 3 - Mail
 Design a front-end for an email client that makes API calls to send and receive emails.

+## Project 4 - Network
+Design a Twitter-like social network website for making posts and following users.